-Course (# of Credits - C: Core/E: Elective) Description Prerequisite Grade Theory of Knowledge Years 1-2 (2-E) This course is a requirement of the IB Diploma Program.
+Interdisciplinary teaching and learning builds a connected curriculum that addresses the developmental needs of students and prepares them for further academic study and life in an increasingly interconnected world.
+The IB interdisciplinary courses are part of the Diploma and Career-related Programme core.
+The courses are programme specific and are mandatory for all Diploma and Career-related Programme students.
+These courses are central to the educational philosophy of the IB.
+Note: In addition, to taking the IB interdisciplinary courses, to earn the IB Diploma or the Career-related Programme Certificate, students must take IB courses that are included in the core and extended core subjects as well as complete the DP or CP core requirements.
+Please refer to core content subjects for the specific IB course offerings and page 19 for more information on earning IB-specific recognition.
+Theory of Knowledge Year 1 and 2 (2 Credits - Elective) - Gr.
+11-12 Prerequisites - Acceptance into the IB Diploma This course is a requirement of the IB Diploma Program.
 The theory of knowledge (TOK) course encourages students to think about the nature of knowledge, to reflect on the process of learning in all the subjects they study as part of their IB Diploma Programme course, and to make connections across them.
 TOK is a course about critical thinking and inquiring into the process of knowing, rather than about learning a specific body of knowledge.
-Entrance into the IB Diploma Program 11-12 Personal and Professional Skills Years 1-2 (2-E) This course is a requirement of the IB Career- related Program.
+Personal and Professional Skills Year 1 and 2 (2 Credits - Elective) - Gr.
+11-12 Prerequisites - Acceptance into the IB Career-related Programme This course is a requirement of the IB Career- related Program.
 Formerly known as Approaches to Learning, the Personal and Professional Skills course (PPS) is designed for students to develop attitudes, skills and strategies to be applied to personal and professional situations and contexts now and in the future.
 In this course the emphasis is on skills development for the workplace, as these are transferable and can be applied in a range of situations.
 There are five central themes: Personal Development, Intercultural Understanding, Effective Communication, Thinking Processes, and Applied Ethics.
-Entrance into the IB Career- related Program 11-12